Read more about each workshop by clicking on the titles below.

 Led by Brian Liechty

-Led by Steven Lee and Kenny Stokes
+Led by Steven Lee

 • What is Christian education?
 What are key priorities, challenges, and opportunities for Christian educators today?
 This workshop addresses these and other questions in an interactive discussion between President Tabb and experienced educators who lead three respected Christian schools in the Minneapolis area: Avail Academy, Hope Academy, and Liberty Classical Academy.